tylerpaige/green-camp/notes.md

 --- but *where?*
 - What is the significance of having a definitive start point?
 I can agree with having multiple valid endpoints, but right now that doesn't seem to be the case. they just end, they're not definitive.
 - A critique on slideshows?
 Yes, I guess it is.

+---
+## Angus part 2
+- First slide might immediately suggest it as a work of fiction
+- Up contrast on the 1939 edited text image (make it really apparently that it has been glued together)
+- -Sustainable slide could be a target for a jump-
+- Embedded street view
+- Highlight address on jail exchange screenshots